zeejango/zeejango/README.md

-# EXTREMELY FAST BACKEND FRAMEWORK FOR ZIG!!!!
+# Extremely fast backend framework for Zig programming language!
-# EXTREMELY EASY AS WELL!!!!
+# Extremely easy as well!
-- **The library is written from scratch!**
+- **This library is written from scratch!**

 ## 🙏🙏 Please contribute/support to this project.
 - **[Buy me some coffee](https://www.buymeacoffee.com/rohanvashisht)**